jcbgamboa/Divergence-point-analysis-fake-data/README.md

 and choose the latest Python version.
 Or you can look through the list of all versions to get the 3.8.10 (which comes with an installer in Windows).

-When installing Python, make sure to select the option "Add Python to PATH" on the first screen of the installer.
+When installing Python, make sure to select the option that adds Python to your PATH variable (it is a checkbox on the very first screen of the installer).

-**TODO**: MAKE IMAGE HERE FOR WINDOWS USERS

 ### Linux users